Professor: Matt King (he, him, his)

 Short Assignments = 15%

 Papers are graded based on the quality of the final product as well as your writing and revision process work.
-The Final Reflection will ask you to reflect on the work throughout the semester and will draw on earlier informal reflections.
+The Reflection Papers ask you to reflect on your writing process and work on each paper.
 Short Assignments will receive a completion grade.
 Participation is based on your preparedness for class and participation in class activities.

 Late Work.
 Excessive or unexcused late work will not be acceptable, and I reserve the right to penalize late work in such circumstances (generally, such penalties will be a letter grade for every day an assignment is late).
 If circumstances prevent you from being able to submit an assignment on time, you should discuss the situation with me ahead of time.